- Structure Firefighter- volunteer, combination, and career fire departments

 - Compassionate and kind in caring for those they serve.

-- Mentally, spiritually, emotionally, and physically healthy and balanced.
+- Mentally, emotionally, and physically healthy and balanced.

-- Strong team players and they enjoying working as members of a crew.
+- Strong team players and they enjoy working as members of a crew.

 - Hands-on doers who are comfortable and happy being outdoors.